 in a laptop is a serious problem and should not be taken lightly.
-In fact, the cooling system of the laptop should be judged well before buying.
-Display of a black screen, system crashes and sudden restarts are some of the symptoms of this problem.
-It is thus advisable to know the temperature of the main hardware components of the system like the processor, hard drive and graphics card.
-For this, there is software by virtue of which the temperature of these components can be controlled.
-Installation of adhesive rubber feet
+In fact, the cooling system of the laptop should be an important consideration for you before buying.
+Display of a black screen, system crashes, and sudden restarts are some of the symptoms of this problem.

-Warning: some of the manipulations below are not to be taken lightly!
-Kioskea is in no way responsible for the result of mishandling or damage that may result from these manipulations.
+The suggested manipulations below are not to be taken lightly.
+CCM is in no way responsible for any mishandling or damage that may result from these manipulations.

-Firstly, a laptop obviously has a less efficient cooling system than a desktop PC, due to its size.
+A laptop has a less efficient cooling system than that of a desktop PC due to its size.
 This is also why laptops tend to make more noise when cooling.